-Regarding the 2-BiSJ, the scientific panorama remains very unexplored, both due to the much more sparse UV spectral coverage of late-B and A supergiants and the challenges in modeling this parameter regime.
-Therefore, there are hardly any investigations dedicated specifically on the wind behavior in this regime.
-Using a grid of CMFGEN models with global wind consistency, \cite{Petrov+2016} found the 2-BiSJ associated with the change in ionization of \ion{Fe}{III} to \ion{Fe}{II} for models with high luminosity-to-mass ratio ($L/M$).
-In that line, \citet{Sabhahit+2026}, using a grid of fully hydrodynamically consistent models, also found an increase in $\dot{M}$ driven by \ion{Fe}{II} for models with high $L/M$.
-However, their investigation was motivated by the enhanced $\dot{M}$ of very massive stars and thus their grid in this region is sparse.
+The scientific panorama for the 2-BiSJ remains very unexplored spectroscopically because the UV spectral coverage of late-B and A supergiants is far sparser, and modeling this parameter regime is challenging.
+Therefore, hardly any investigations were dedicated specifically to the wind behavior in this regime{.
+In yellow supergiants and hypergiants (YSGs and YHGs), the 2-BiSJ is thought to trigger dust shells around some of these stars \citep[e.g.,][]{Koumpia+2020}}.
+Using a grid of \texttt{CMFGEN} models with global wind consistency, \cite{Petrov+2016} found that the 2-BiSJ is associated with the change in ionization of \ion{Fe}{III} to \ion{Fe}{II} for models with a high luminosity-to-mass ratio ($L/M$). \citet{Sabhahit+2026}, using a grid of fully hydrodynamically consistent models, also found an increase in $\dot{M}$ that was driven by \ion{Fe}{II} for models with high $L/M$.
+However, their investigation was motivated by the enhanced $\dot{M}$ of very massive stars, and thus, their grid in this region is sparse.

-In this work, we use hydrodynamically consistent atmosphere models to show that the mass-loss and other wind properties of stars closer to the Eddington limit in the Hertzsprung Gap region (usually occupied by hypergiants and LBVs) have indeed a complex behavior indeed.
-This is strongly tied to the interplay of changes in the ionization of \ion{Fe}{}, H, and He, as well as to the action of the star's atmospheric turbulent pressure.
+We use hydrodynamically consistent atmosphere models to show that the behaviour of mass loss and other wind properties of stars closer to the Eddington limit in the Hertzsprung gap region (usually occupied by hypergiants and LBVs) is indeed complex.
+This is strongly tied to the interplay of changes in the ionization of \ion{Fe}{}, H, and He, and to the action of the star's atmospheric turbulent pressure.

-In Sect.\,\ref{sec:methods} we briefly describe the tools, approach, and assumptions.
-In Sect.\,\ref{sec:results}, we briefly illustrate the resulting optical spectra and their resemblance to known LBVs and BHGs before presenting the obtained trends in mass-loss rate and wind structure.
-We then discuss implications of our results in Sect.\,\ref{sec:discussion} before eventually drawing the conclusions in Sect.\,\ref{sec:conclu}.
+In Sect.\,\ref{sec:methods} we briefly describe our tools, approach, and assumptions.
+In Sect.\,\ref{sec:results} we briefly illustrate the resulting optical spectra and their resemblance to those of known LBVs and BHGs before we present the trends in mass-loss rate and wind structure we obtain.
+We then discuss the implications of our results in Sect.\,\ref{sec:discussion} before we draw our conclusions in Sect.\,\ref{sec:conclu}.